FICO - The First Step to Owning

 Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process starts and ends with your finances.
 To realize your goal of owning a home, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Columbus.

 The Fair Isaac Company bases your FICO score on the summary of your total credit history.
 The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
 A low score is just that and often means you can't get a loan.
 Some of the pieces in deciding your FICO score are:

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — Do you have too many open accounts?

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of SMART MOVE, REALTORS, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to build up your credit score, you're one step closer to becoming a homeowner.
+Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of SMART MOVE, REALTORS, the loan application process can be a stress-free experience so you, too, can achieve home ownership.